jacobobryant/biff/docs/01-tutorial/01-new-project.md

 [...]
 [main] INFO com.biffweb.impl.util - %%System started.%%
 [main] INFO com.eelchat - Go to http://localhost:8080
-[chime-1] INFO com.eelchat.feat.worker - There are 0 users.
+[chime-1] INFO com.eelchat.worker - There are 0 users.
 (This message gets printed every 5 minutes.
 You can disable it by setting `:com.eelchat/enable-worker false` in config.edn) nREPL server started on port 7888 on host localhost - nrepl://localhost:7888
 ```